About the International Journal of Testing

 The IJT is published by Taylor & Francis.
 It is intended to enhance professional communication about psychological testing.
 It contains articles by scholars and practitioners from various parts of the world who write about recent developments in their area of expertise.

-Co-editors of the IJT are:
+Editor of the IJT is:

 - Stephen Stark, University of South Florida, USA.

 Associate editor of the IJT is:

 - April Zenisky, Center for Educational Assessment School of Education University of Massachusetts, 413-577-2180, firstname.lastname@example.org.

 Information for authors: Please download a document containing information for authors here.

 Information for reviewers: Please download a document containing information for reviewers here.

 Website: Please consult the journal website here.